1989 OFFICIAL COMPLETE SET TOPPS BASEBALL CARDS

 Topps continued experimenting with photography and design elements in 1989.
 For the base player cards, the standard black and white photo was placed on the left side as usual but embedded in a colored rectangular design element matching the team colors.
 So Cardinals cards had a red rectangle, Cubs blue, etc. This helped the cards stand out in rack packs.

-Read also: 21 BASEBALL CARDS
+Read also: TOPPS BASEBALL CARDS WHERE TO BUY

 The design and photo sizes also varied throughout the set more than usual.
 Sometimes the picture took up more space with less text under it while other cards had a smaller photo and longer player stats and storyline under the image.
 This irregularity made for a more interesting visual look compared to the lockstep aesthetic of prior years.